Knee or Hip Pain Treatment - Christchurch

-The reason knee and hip pain have been put onto the same page is because it's often difficult, especially at our holistic body clinic to separate these two parts of the body in respects to pain.
+Knee and hip pain have been put onto the same page because with our holistic natural therapy clinic it's not useful to separate these two parts of the body in respects to pain.

 Our movers and supporters - Knees and Hips

-Today knee and hip replacements surgery is becoming common throughout the world see figures below, as with Failed Back Surgery Syndrome (FBSS) knee and hip replacements should be done after all other avenues of pain relief can been exhausted.
+Today knee and hip replacements surgery is becoming common throughout the world see figures below however, as with this clients Failed Back Surgery Syndrome (FBSS), knee and hip replacements are best reserved for when all other avenues of pain relief can been exhausted.

 Four view photographs and a video of your movements establishes for both you and your practitioner your range of movement and shows the extent of unbalanced muscles.

 Emotional and social effects of your pain